JGarnica22/PSlab/HowTo's/HowTo_Markdown.md

 EXPLAIN EXTENSION (.md)

-EXPLAIN WHERE YOU CAN CREATE A MD.
-For example:
+EXPLAIN BRIEFLY WHERE/WHAT FOR YOU CAN CREATE A MD (as an intro) For example:
 - You can create mds in GitHub to make nice-readable files, with format (vs. an unformatted txt file)
 - You can create mds in an app??
 - You can create mds in R to make nice reports including text, code and the figures all in one file.

+Later you create sections that contained detailed info

 ## SYNTAX: How to format a Markdown file